Made in America

 Chef Colby Garrelts and Chef Megan Garrelts

-In 2012, the Garrelts expanded, opening Rye KC, a restaurant celebrating the Midwestern foods they grew up eating.
+In 2012, the Garrelts expanded, opening Rye Leawood and later Rye Plaza, restaurants celebrating the Midwestern foods they grew up eating.
 Their cuisine takes traditional dishes and presents them from a chef’s point of view, while preserving the heritage of the dish.
 It also provided plenty of inspiration for the chefs’ second cookbook, Made in America.